Who runs the leki.co.uk website?

 What is the best pole for me?

 The reason there are so many models available is that everybody has different requirements.
 These are due to many factors such as height, weight, type of activity, budget and other reasons.
 Also a user may have other priorities or reasons for using poles, such as protecting an injury, increasing endurance or being able to carry heavier loads.
-See the bottom of this page for our guides to choosing Trekking or Nordic Walking poles.
+See the top of this page for links to our guides to choosing Trekking or Nordic Walking poles.

 Should I use one pole or two?